DeanNunis1/TalkTelligent/README.md

 ## Contributing

-We welcome contributions!
+All contributions are welcome!
 Please feel free to submit a pull request.

 ## License

 This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for details.
+See the Lisence.txt file for details.

 Enjoy asking questions!